- D -

 compass was

-also hold vertically by a large loop and used and hence to detect
+also hold vertically by a large loop and used to detect

 metallic